 It's how we think.
 It's how we talk.
 It's how we listen.

-Ignorance is the social disease of history that has clouded our minds and dulled our brains.
+Ignorance is the social disease of history.
 Is the evil that men do, the reason history repeats, and the cause of intolerance.

 We deny it. it's not welcome here.
 Within these boundaries, it has no strength.